A bokeh background is one of the most appealing effects to reproduce in photography.

 The shorter the focal length, the bigger the depth-of-field (hence less bokeh).

-Zoom lenses will be more versatile than prime lenses.
-Since the former have a variable focal length and you can play with it to achieve your optimal bokeh.
+Zoom lenses are more versatile than prime lenses.
+Since the former has a variable focal length and you can play with it to achieve your optimal bokeh.

 Prime lenses, anyway, tend to have a wider aperture (f/1.4 to f/2.8).